mirurururu/Manga-Organizer/README.md

 Basically, given folder titles of "[Artist] Title" (E-Hentai's format), it can automatically scan them into a database.
 After that you can search through the list by artist, title, tags and type.

 You'll need the .NET library to run it, but if you're running Vista/7 it should've come bundled with it.
-If it sounds useful to you, give it a shot: <a href link="http://github.com/Nagru/Manga-Organizer/downloads">Download Here</a>
+If it sounds useful to you, give it a shot: <a href="http://github.com/Nagru/Manga-Organizer/downloads">Download Here</a>

 For an example of it running see: http://imageshack.us/a/img696/4306/92024725.jpg